Congratulations! You have entered the world of property owners and are now ready to manage your very first rental property.

 So, to get started, let's go over what exactly a landlord introduction letter is.

-What is a Landlord Introduction Letter?
+What Is a Landlord Introduction Letter?

 Another purpose of this letter is to ensure the existing tenants have peace of mind and that the new property manager is making a positive first impression.
-This introduction also serves to notify tenants that their living situation is not at risk and that their month-to-month lease agreement will not be changing.
+This introduction serves to notify tenants that their living situation is not at risk and that their month-to-month lease agreement will not be changing.

-Before getting into the actual introduction letter, let's go over the course of action that a landlord should take if they want to terminate the existing lease.
+Before getting into the actual introduction letter, let's go over the course of action a landlord should take if they want to terminate the existing lease.

-What if the Landlord Wants to Terminate the Existing Lease
+What If the Landlord Wants to Terminate the Existing Lease

 In some cases, the new landlord may have an interest in terminating the existing lease.
 This could be for many reasons, like wanting to renovate the property.

 In this case, the landlord has to be very careful with how they handle the existing tenants.
 This is because the tenants still have the legal right to adhere to the current lease terms.
-So, the best course of action completely depends on the kind of lease that the tenants currently have.
+So, the best course of action completely depends on the kind of lease the tenants currently have.

 However, there are also ways to legally terminate the lease if both parties agree.
 This means that if you can provide enough incentive to the tenant, they can agree to end the lease early.
 These incentives can include things like covering moving costs or giving a discount on rent.